4.5 Days. Offered Once Annually.

 Prerequisites: Paralegals in the grade of E-6 – E7 who have served 7 - 9 years as a paralegal, civilian paralegals in the grade of GS-9 or above, or military personnel from other services with equivalent grade and specialty.

-Click the student services link to the right for class schedules and information on attending the course.
+Click the student services link at top right of this page for information on attending the course.